 For Seniors, applying to Grad School will count.

 Other activities may be acceptable.
 Consult with your instructors.

 The Rio student show, Gallery at 409, and the Markay Gallery show will not fulfill this requirement.
 These are good shows and you should enter work in them, but you should be constantly looking for more opportunities.
 These are student shows, and you should be entering professional shows as well.

-You must fulfill this requirement once per semester to avoid getting a grade of "I" or incomplete for the semester.
+Failure to complete this requirement will suffer a 5% grade reduction.
 One show or entry will fulfill the requirement for every ART course you are enrolled in this semester.
 You get credit for the semester in which the activity occured.
 If you enter a show in November, show proof of that entry to your instructors to get credit for Fall Semester.
 If you get accepted to the show, and the show is in April, you still need to enter another show in Spring Semester.

 Individual faculty may grant extra credit for being accepted in a show, or winning prizes.
 Consult with your instructor to see if this is an option for your course.

-Use the form above, and save it as “exhibition_astudent.docx”, and include it on your AQIP disk for each art course you take this semester.
+Use the form at the top of this page, and save it as “exhibition_astudent.docx”, and include it on your AQIP disk for each art course you take this semester.
 You only need to enter one exhibition each semester to complete this requirement for all of your ART courses.